scVENUS/ssh-ad-pubkey/README.md

 At the time of writing the code it wasn't clear to me that the option AuthorizedKeysCommand is out of project scope because Windows don't support a fork.
 This is why you can't use a wrapper for OpenSSH server under Windows who fetch the SSH Public Key of the user!

 ## For what?
 Good question.
-Currently we must wait because it makes no sense to administrate SSH Public Keys for Linux and Mac under Windows :-(
+Currently we must wait because it makes no sense to administrate SSH Public Keys for Linux and Mac under Windows. 😉

 ## Install
 However, if you are still interest then take a look to the file ssh-ad-pubkey.pdf in the directory doc.

 There are the following steps to do:

 1. Extend the Active Directrory